LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 The full config is linked above, if you're curious.

 Now when Litstream encounters an error while replicating _or_ restoring, I get notified about it.
-And all that with a few simple extra containers.

 ## Chaos Engineering

 > If you don't test your backups, you don't have backups.

-The last piece of the puzzle is to regularly test if restoring from the replicated snapshots actually works.

 The simple/brutal solution here is to just randomly have a cronjob restart deployments, so that the init job will restore the database.
 I've done this manually in the past and it works.
-However, should the backup not restore properly, there is no recourse - the last, unreplicated database is lost to the ephemeral storage.
+However, should the backup not restore properly, there is no recourse - the latest, unreplicated changes are lost to the ephemeral storage.

-My next idea was to just have a Cron job that simply runs the `restore` commands and verifies that it completed.
+Instead, let's have the Cron job that simply run the `restore` commands and verify that it completed successfully.
 Then, we can use `PRAGMA quick_check` to validate that the resulting SQLite file is [not corrupted](https://www.sqlite.org/faq.html#q21).
 Afterward, we can discard the file again, our replica is currently safe.

 ## Closing thoughts

+I have run this setup in production for a year now.
+In this time I had one failure that I was quickly alerted to (and able to fix).
+The Litestream replication is rock solid and I trust the monitoring.
-There are certain shortcomings of my setup that you should consider:
+However, there are certain shortcomings of my setup that you should consider:

+The specific setup with Litestream only works for SQLite.
+That means I can only run apps that use/allow SQLite as their storage backend.
+This is sometimes annoying but hasn't been a problem.

-- Litestream does not support multiple replicas.
-This means two things:
+Litestream does not support multiple replicas - although [this is changing](https://fly.io/blog/litestream-revamped/).
-  - all workloads I host have `replicas = 1`
-  - all workloads have `strategy = "Recreate"`
+Currently, all `Deployments` have `replicas = 1` and `strategy = "Recreate"` to ensure there are never two instances of the same application running.
-- This only works for SQLite databases, which reduces the number of workloads we can run
-- Litestream development is not very active
-  - that said, I have run this in "production" for about a year now without any problems
+The result is a short downtime on restart and no option to scale horizontally - both of which I can live with.

-- Against Litestream recommendation, I don't use a PVC.
-If there is a catastrophic failure, like a power outage, some data might be lost
+Against Litestream recommendation, I don't use a PVC.
+If there is a catastrophic failure, like a power outage, some data might not have been replicated yet and is lost.
-  - I live with this mainly because my applications don't generate data when I'm not actively using them
+I accept this mainly because applications I host don't generate data when I'm not interacting with them.
-  - The increased simplicity with ephemeral storage is just too nice

-All that said, SQLite is a rock solid piece of software and it performs incredibly well.
+All that said, SQLite is a rock solid piece of software and performs incredibly well.
-For a local homeserver that receives traffic from a handful of devices, its simplicity is hard to beat.
+And the simplicity is hard to beat.